 BDNF encourages neurogenesis, or new brain cell growth for healing and improved overall brain function.

-Huperzine A also prevents Aceylcholine from being broken down, which increases short-term memory and overall cognitive capacity.
+Huperzine A prevents acetylcholine from being broken down, which increases short-term memory and overall cognitive capacity.

 *NOTE: Huperzine A should be cycled, as most users develop a tolerance to its’ effects with prolonged use.
 A standard schedule for cycling would be taking a supplement Monday to Friday, with weekends off.

-Acts as an antioxidant to protect the body & brain from inflammation and stress factors.
+As an added bonus, it also acts as an antioxidant to protect the brain from free radicals and stress factors.

-All right, now let’s take a comprehensive look at how these ingredients can support one another.
+All right, now that we know what the individual ingredients can do, let’s take a comprehensive look at how they interact with one another.

-Bacopa Monnieri and Huperzine A are both going to block Aceytlcholinesterase from breaking down Acetylcholine, keeping levels of Acetylcholine high.
+Bacopa monnieri and huperzine A are both going to block aceytlcholinesterase from breaking down acetylcholine.

 Bacopa will also increase receptor sensitivity at the synapses, enhancing overall efficiency.

-Bacopa and Oat Straw Extract both act as vasodilators, delivering more oxygen and nutrients to the brain.
+Bacopa and Oat Straw Extract both are also vasodilators, delivering more oxygen and nutrients to the brain.